surifirstpin/biplus_documentation/docs/DataRun.md

 > For Example **Name of the Employee** is defined as dimension and **Salary of the Employee** is defined as Measure.

- To retrieve the data in analysis section.
+ To retrieve the data in analysis section follow the below steps,

 **2.**  Select one or more dimension fields ( Grey fields) to access the data.
 It supports strings and date types.